wpilibsuite/frc-docs/source/docs/software/actuators/overview.rst

 Actuator Overview
 ==================
-This section discusses the control of motors and pneumatics through motor controllers, solenoids and pneumatics, and their interface with C++ and Java WPILib.
+This section discusses the control of motors and pneumatics and their interface with C++ and Java in WPILib.

 Motor Controllers
 -----------------